ENGINEERING BLOG

 From Agent to Civilization: Multi-Scale Metacognition and the Governance Density Law

 This paper presents a mathematical theory of governance density as a stability parameter across organizational scales, from individual agents to enterprises and civilizations.
-We formalize agentic-company dynamics as G_t = (A_t, E_t, S_t, Pi_t, R_t, D_t), derive analytical phase boundaries between stagnation, stable specialization, and chaos, and extend the framework to civilization scale through D_eff = 1 - (1 - D_company)(1 - D_civ).
-We prove convergence conditions via contraction-mapping arguments and analyze a market revaluation model P_{t+1} = P_t + kappa(V_t - P_t) + zeta_t to show how periodic shocks interact with governance density.
+We formalize agentic-company dynamics as G_t = (A_t, E_t, S_t, Pi_t, R_t, D_t), distinguish exact local contraction (1 - D_t) lambda_max(A_t) < 1 from the buffered operating envelope lambda_max(A_t) < 1 - D_t, and derive analytical phase boundaries between stagnation, buffered specialization, fragile specialization, and cascade.
+We extend the framework to civilization scale through D_eff = 1 - (1 - D_company)(1 - D_civ) and analyze a market revaluation model P_{t+1} = P_t + kappa(V_t - P_t) + zeta_t to show how periodic shocks interact with governance density.
 The result is a unified control view of phase transitions in self-organizing multi-agent systems.

 governance-densityphase-diagramcivilizationmulti-scaleeigenvaluestability-lawmarket-dynamicsMARIA-OSconvergencecontraction-mapping